djipco/webmidi/website/api/classes/Utilities.md

 <a name="Utilities"></a>

 # Utilities
 The `Utilities` class contains general-purpose utility functions.
-The class is a singleton (its methode are static) and is not meant to be instantiated.
+The class is a singleton with static methode and is not meant to be instantiated.

 <!--**Kind**: global class
 -->